 I visited the memorial during a holiday in Berlin in August 2015.

-It is situated in Tiergarten and is located between the Reichstag and the Brandenburg gate.
+in Tiergarten and is located between the Reichstag and the Brandenburg gate.

 Designed by the architect Mikhail Gorvits, the memorial was constructed within the Allied occupation zone using a range of recycled materials including the concrete of the ruined Reich Chancellery building.

 It was specifically erected to pay homage to the 80,000 soldiers of the USSR who died during the final days leading to the taking of Berlin.
 While it represents one of many monuments commemorating the enormous sacrifices of the Russian people during Velikaya Otechestvennaya Voyna (The Great Patriotic War), to many Berliners it was a reminder of the bestialities which accompanied the advance of the Red Army and they referred to it as the “Tomb of the Unknown Rapist”.

 A column on top of which is the statue of a Soviet soldier stands at the centre of a concave colonnade of six joined axes.
 Underneath the soldier is a Cyrillic inscription that reads:

 fell in battle with the German fascist invaders for the freedom and

 independence of the Soviet Union.